pcarleton/specification/docs/specification/2025-03-26/basic/authorization.md

 1. MCP client requests data from the MCP server.
 1. MCP server responds with *HTTP 401 Unauthorized* and `WWW-Authenticate` header containing the `issuer`, `scope`, and `resource`.
-1. MCP client constructs the `/authorize` endpoint from the `issuer` identifier.
+1. MCP client retrieves the `/authorize` endpoint from the `issuer` metadata document.
 1. MCP client redirects user to identity provider's `/authorize` endpoint.
 MCP client uses `scope` and `resource` parameters provided in the `WWW-Authenticate` header in the `/authorize` URL.
 1. User authorizes with identity provider with `scope` and `resource`.